raceintospace/raceintospace/doc/manual/manual.md

 * `succesRDMax` – Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).

     The change made in RIS does two things.
-One is that dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by not making a player wait until Max R&D to fly them.
+One is that dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by making it worthwhile to fly them early.
 The other thing this does is allow you to research back to where you left off if your component was downgraded due to a newscast.
 Of course, Max R&D is reset to its starting point if you suffer a catastrophic failure.
 Setting succesRDMax to zero will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.

 * `boosterSafety` – The safety of a boosted rocket will be the average of rocket and booster safety (Classic setting), rather than the two multiplied by one another (e.g., rocket at 85% and booster at 50% would work out to 85+45÷2=65%, rather than .85x.45=.38 or 38%)

     This change was made for two reasons.
-Basically, it makes more sense: the rocket and booster *both* have to work right, or the launch step will fail.
+First, it makes more sense: the rocket and booster *both* have to work right, or the launch step will fail.
 In fact, during the Space Race, the Americans didn't consider boosters safe enough for manned flights.
 In statistics, the odds of two things *both* succeeding are calculated by multiplying the two probabilities together.
-The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, for instance, in BARIS a player would be tempted to try using his booster at less than half safety.
+The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, for instance, in BARIS a player would be tempted to try using his booster at half safety.
 This new system also introduces a new dynamic that offers a significant tradeoff, and a real advantage to non-boosted rockets: so for instance, there is now some real motivation to consider flying Gemini on Titans like we did historically, rather than using boosted Atlases.

 ### Turn Announcement